-BRPD investigating deadly shooting on Oak Crest Drive
+Man shot to death in neighborhood off Greenwell Springs Road Friday night

 Latest Weather Blog

-BATON ROUGE - Baton Rouge Police are investigating a deadly shooting on the 3100 block of Oak Crest Drive late Friday evening.
+The Baton Rouge Police Department said the shooting happened around 7:20 p.m. on Oak Crest Drive, just off Greenwell Springs Road.

-Authorities say 38-year-old Eric Ricks was found dead on the scene after being shot multiple times.
+Eric Ricks, 38, was shot multiple times and died at the scene, police say.

-The motive and suspect are unknown at this time.
+The suspect and motive are unknown at this time.

 Trending News